 Beautiful church in Gothic style, with two 80 m tall towers.
 Church was constructed in the 14th century.

 Medieval monastery with buildings in Gothic and Baroque style, founded in 1196.
 Church and monastery premises are adorned with beautiful frescoes.

-Unusual villa from the times of Renaissance, built in 1555 – 1558.
-In the plan villa has a shape of six-pointed star.
+Unusual villa from the times of the Renaissance, built in 1555 – 1558.
+In the plan, villa has a shape of a six-pointed star.

-An impressive castle, built in Gothic style in the 13th century.
+An impressive castle, built in the Gothic style in the 13th century.

 St. Procopius Basilica in Třebíč

 Church in the late Romanesque – early Gothic style, built in 1240 – 1260.
-It is nearly unique example uniting both these architecture styles in a single, harmonious structure.
+It is a nearly unique example uniting both these architectural styles in a single, harmonious structure.